ThingsIXFoundation/docs/docs/mappers/1_lottery.md

 # Mapper lottery
 To obtain a mapper users can participate in a lottery by buying a ticket with an ERC20 token.
-After the ticket buy period closes and a cool down period passes, a random value can be requested by anyone from [ChainLinks VRF](https://chain.link/vrf) Oracle through the lottery web app.
-Only the first request succeeds, other attempts will fail.
-So don't worry when your transaction fails, someone else was faster.
-When the oracle accepts the request, it will respond with a random value after a while.
-This random value is used to perform the lottery draw that determines the winning tickets.
-This ensure that the ThingsIX foundation has no influence on the lottery results.
-Users that have a winning ticket will receive the mapper on the shipping address they provided when buying the ticket.
-Users that lost can claim the tokens they paid for their ticket back.
+After the ticket buy period closes a random value is used to calculate the results.
+The ThingsIX Foundation will publish the results and users with winning tickets will receive a mapper.
+Users that didn't win can claim the tokens they paid for their tickets back.

-When the foundation has a batch of mappers available, it will create and announce a lottery.
-Mappers only support a single frequency plan and all mappers in a lottery have the same frequency plan.
-Users that want to obtain a mapper will need to ensure that they participate **only** in lotteries with mappers that support the frequency plan the user is interested in.
-Otherwise, they will receive a mapper for a different frequency plan that cannot be used locally.
+When the Foundation has a batch of mappers available it will announce a lottery.
+Mappers only support a single frequency plan and all mappers in a lottery use the same frequency plan.
+Users that want to obtain a mapper need to ensure that they participate _**only**_ in lotteries with mappers that support the frequency plan the user is interested in.

 :::info
-Mappers cannot be bought from the ThingsIX foundation, only won in a lottery.
-Mappers always remain a property of the ThingsIX foundation.
+Mappers cannot be bought from the ThingsIX Foundation, only allocated in a lottery.
+Mappers always remain a property of the ThingsIX Foundation.
 :::

-### Ticket buying process
+# Ticket buying process
 Buying a ticket involves several steps that are explained in this section.

-#### Provide shipping address
+## Provide shipping address
 The first step in buying a ticket is to provide contact details, shipping address and accept the [user agreement](/files/User_Agreement_for_ThingsIX_Mappers_for_Batch_2023-1.pdf).
-If you win these details are used to ship the mapper to you.
+If you win, these details are used to ship the mapper to you.
 Because the ticket is administered on-chain and the contact details and shipping details are stored in a database for privacy reasons they need to be linked.
 This is done by signing the provided information with the same account as which the ticket will be bought.
 This cross correlation is used to associate the ticket with the provided information.
-Therefore you will be asked to sign the data.
+Therefore you will be asked to sign the data when submitting your details.

-#### Grant withdraw
+## Grant withdraw
 Tickets can be bought with an ERC20 token.
 Unfortunately the [ERC20 specification](https://eips.ethereum.org/EIPS/eip-20) is limited in its functionality and lacks support to add extra data to a transfer.
 The result is